plone/volto/packages/registry/docs/howto/how-to-register-and-retrieving-utilities.md

   name: 'email',
   type: 'validator',
   dependencies: { fieldType: 'email' },
-  method: () => 'this is a validator utility with dependencies for email', });
+  method: () => 'this is an email validator utility with dependencies for email', });
 ```